neskk/proxyscanner/README.md

     - (safari -> ios / macos)
 - Refactor AZenv test common functions to ProxyTester.
 - Scrapper database model to hold stats and general activity.
+- Add flask webserver for web interface/API development.
+- Add support for web scrapping with selenium + webdriver.
 - Resolve hostname and IP block data.
 - Separate concerns: testing, scrapping and interface/UI.
 - Proxy discovery: when a tester thread is idle we can check variations of known proxies (e.g. IP range, port range).
+- Consider ways to allocate proxies in manager to reduce stress on database.

 ## Usage